On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction: Introduction

 where $\cL^S_?\coloneq \cL_?\cdot \prod_{w\in S} \cP_w(?)$ for certain elements $\cP_w(?)$ in $\Lambda$ (see~\cref{H1 Euler}, \cref{1.5}).
 Here $?=f,\ \phi\text{ or }\psi$.
 Using the known results on the Iwasawa Main Conjecture for the characters proved by Rubin~\cite{Rubin1991}, we get the equality between algebraic and analytic Iwasawa invariants for $f$.

 Hence it suffices to show that the characteristic ideal of the unramified Selmer group divides the $p$-adic $L$-function.
 For this, we can refer to~\cite[§§\,3, 4]{CGLS} because we chose a lattice $T_f$ such that $\ol\rho_f$ has no nonzero trivial subrepresentation.
+However, some of their arguments only apply to a canonical Galois stable lattice $\tilde{T}$ of $\rho_f$, which is generally different from our choice and might have a trivial subrepresentation.
+We will take care of this by fully utilizing the flexibility of Kolyvagin systems in~\cref{Koly}.
+Our modifed Kolyvagin system argument yields one-side divisibilities of the Main Conjectures, and using the comparison of Iwasawa invariants from~\cref{sec:algebraic-side} and~\cref{sec:analytic side} we can turn the divisibilities into equalities.
 The Main Conjectures can then be applied to yield the main results of this paper for the good reduction part.

-The first anticyclotomic Iwasawa Main Conjecture we obtain is the following, which can be seen as a special case of Greenberg's Main Conjectures. \begin{maintheorem}[\cref{IMC}\,(IMC2)] Let $f\in S_k(\Gamma_0(N))$ be a newform of arbitrary weight $k$ and $p>2$ an ordinary Eisenstein prime not divining $N$, and let $K$ be an imaginary quadratic field satisfying the hypotheses in~\cref{0.1}.
+The first anticyclotomic Iwasawa Main Conjecture we obtain is the following, which can be seen as a special case of Greenberg's Main Conjectures. \begin{maintheorem}[\cref{IMC}\,(IMC2)] Let $f\in S_k(\Gamma_0(N))$ be a newform of weight $k=2r$ where $r$ is odd and $p>2$ an ordinary Eisenstein prime not dividing $N$, and let $K$ be an imaginary quadratic field satisfying the hypotheses in~\cref{0.1}.
 Let $\fX_f$ be the Pontryagin dual of the unramified Selmer groups for $f$ (see~\cref{sec:selmer-groups-of-rhof} for precise definitions) and let $\cL_f$ be the corresponding BDP $p$-adic $L$-function.
 Then $\fX_f$ is $\Lambda$-torsion, and

 as ideals in $\Lambda^{\nr}$. \end{maintheorem}